-The Project area was included in the program-level analysis of the West Roseville Specific Plan Final EIR.
-Mitigation adopted by the City Council at time of approval in 2004 is still applicable in the CSP area, unless superseded by CSP project-specific mitigation, and will continue to apply to the Urban Reserve area unless noted.
-The following refers to the previously adopted WRSP mitigation measures as "WMM", and will show either strikeout for language that is being eliminated from the previously adopted WMMs or underline for language that is proposed to be added to the previously adopted WMMs.
+The project area was included in the program-level analysis of the West Roseville Specific Plan Final EIR.
+Mitigation adopted by the City Council at time of approval in 2004 is still applicable to the project, especially to the Urban Reserve areas.
+This document includes the WRSP mitigation as "WMM" and provides strikeout to language that is being eliminated or underline to denote new language.

-WMM 4.9-2 Soil Contamination Policies (Impact 4.10-4-Urban Reserve)
+WMM 4.9-2 Soil Contamination Policies (Impact 4.10-5-Urban Reserve)